BET Awards 2023: See who won - KESQ

 (CNN) — The 2023 edition of the BET Awards are taking place Sunday at the Microsoft Theater in Los Angeles.

-Performances will include 69 Boyz, Big Daddy Kane, Chief Keef, DJ Unk, E-40, Fast Life Yungstaz & Easton (F.L.Y.), Fat Joe, Ja Rule, Kid ‘N Play, MC Lyte, Percy “Master P” Miller, Remy Ma, Soulja Boy, The Sugarhill Gang, Trick Daddy, Trina, Tyga, Uncle Luke, Warren G, Ying Yang Twins, and Yo-Yo.

-The BET Awards 2023 are airing live on Sunday on BET at 8 p.m.
-ET/ PT.
-The show will also stream on on BET+ and Paramount+.

-A full list of nominees follows.
-The winners will be indicated in bold.
+A full list of nominees follows, with the winners will be indicated in bold.

 Album of the Year